skcrai2/Diabetes/README.md

 The first step I took was to get a summary of the descriptive stats.
 Given that we have some minimum values that were zero, I decided to clean the data next.

 I started this by looking for any null values or duplicates in the data.
 There were no duplicates, so I moved on to the missing values.
 I printed off the number of null values for each of my relevant numerical variables.
-There are really two directions you can go with null values; you can either remove any variables with missing values, or you can imput the missing values using the mean, which is what I ended up doing.
+There are really two directions you can go with null values; you can either remove any variables with missing values, or you can impute the missing values using the mean, which is what I ended up doing.

 I used the describe function to look back at the summary statistics and we had achieved our goal.